mryhryki/js-lib/markdown/README.md

 [![npm version](https://badge.fury.io/js/@mryhryki%2Fmarkdown.svg)](https://badge.fury.io/js/@mryhryki%2Fmarkdown)

-Convert markdown to HTML library for me.
+Convert markdown to HTML library for personal use.

 ## How to use